iterative/mlem.ai/content/docs/command-reference/pack.md

 # pack

-Pack models to create re-usable entities such as a docker image, pip-ready python packages etc. that can be used in production ready settings.
+Package models to create re-usable, ship-able, entities such as a docker image or pip-ready python packages.

+> Use packaged models as distribution-ready release assets

 ## Synopsis